Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Why Crossfields?

 \subsection{Poincar\'e-Hopf theorem}

-Equation (\ref{eq:dtheta}), relates the index of the cross field at a critical point ${\bf x}_i$ with one forth of valence $k_i=4-v_i$ of the corresponding mesh vertex.
+Equation (\ref{eq:dtheta}) relates the index of the crossfield at a critical point ${\mathbf x}_i$ with one fourth of valence $k_i=4-v_i$ of the corresponding mesh vertex.
 This result can be combined with the algebraic topology result of previous section (\ref{eq:hopfq}) that each internal irregular vertex of valence $k_i$ counts for $k_i/4$ in the Euler characteristic of the underlying surface.
 This yields the relationship

-for the critical points of a cross field $f$ defined on a surface $\surface$.
+for the critical points of a crossfield $f$ defined on a surface $\surface$.

-This is a generalization Poincar\'e-Hopf theorem, which states that the sum of the indices of the critical points of a {\em vector} field ${\bf v}$ defined on a surface $\surface$ without boundary is equal to the Euler characteristic of the surface.
+This is a generalization Poincar\'e-Hopf theorem, which states that the sum of the indices of the critical points of a {\em vector} field ${\mathbf v}$ defined on a surface $\surface$ without boundary is equal to the Euler characteristic of the surface.
 This famous theorem draws an unexpected and profound link between two apparently distinct areas of mathematics, topology and analysis.
-Whereas vector fields have integer indices at critical points, cross fields have indices that are multiples of 1/4.
+Whereas vector fields have integer indices at critical points, crossfields have indices that are multiples of 1/4.
 Still the topological relationship (\ref{eq:poincarehopf}) of Poincar\'e-Hopf holds in both cases.
-Actually, our developments reach same inferences than \cite{Ray2008}.
+Actually, our developments reach same inferences as \cite{ray2008n}.